Pakistan: At least six dead after gunmen attack stock exchange | DW | 29.06.2020

 Armed men have attacked the Pakistan Stock Exchange building in Karachi, according to local police.
 All four of the attackers and at least two civilians were killed in the attack.

-Armed men attacked the Pakistan Stock Exchange building in Karachi on Monday, leaving at least six people dead, including four of the assailants, according to police.
+Armed men attacked the Pakistan Stock Exchange building in Karachi on Monday.
+Police says at least six people have been killed, including four of the assailants.

 Karachi police chief Ghulam Nabi Memon said the attackers pulled up in a car outside the trading floor and hurled a grenade at the building before opening fire.